-At Herringbone Search we collect different types of information about our website users, clients and candidates for three main reasons:
+At Herringbone Search we collect different types of information about our website users, clients and candidates for four main reasons:

 - To provide personalised executive search services.